phihag/bup/div/data_structures.md

                 Depending on regulation, not necessarily (active) players.
-                Example: ["Heinz Kelzenberg", "Michael Fuchs"] courts          An array describing the current configuration of courts.
+                Example: ["Heinz Kelzenberg", "Michael Fuchs"] courts          An array describing the current configuration of courts. event_name      Name of the event (will be present on scoresheet), e.g. "Finals". tournament_name Name of the overall tournament (will be present on scoresheet), e.g. "Bundesliga 2015/2016".

 court